 The Element Count subfield of the MIC Control field contains the number of elements that are included in the message integrity code (MIC) calculation(#114).

-(#114)When the Element Count subfield has a value greater than 0 and AEAD cipher is not used, the MIC field contains a MIC that is calculated using the algorithm specified in 13.8.4 (FT authentication sequence: contents of third message) and 13.8.5 (FT authentication sequence: contents of fourth message).
+(#114)When the Element Count subfield has a value greater than 0, the MIC field contains a MIC that is calculated using the algorithm specified in 13.8.4 (FT authentication sequence: contents of third message) and 13.8.5 (FT authentication sequence: contents of fourth message).
 Otherwise, the MIC field contains the value of 0.
+The length of the MIC field depends on the negotiated AKM selector and is specific in Table 12-9 (Integrity and key-wrap algorithms).

 The ANonce field contains a value chosen by the R1KH.
 It is encoded following the conventions in 9.2.2 (Conventions).